Kingsley Pines History

 Camp Kokatosi

 For the next 35 years Camp Kokatosi served as a women’s retreat and vacation camp.
-Camp guests could stay for just a few days up to a few weeks.
-Daily activities included many of those still offered today including canoeing, swimming, arts, dance, sports and more.
+Guests could stay for just a few days or up to a few weeks.
+Daily activities included many of those still offered today including canoeing, swimming, arts, dance, sports, and more.
 Campers during this time had no set routine or schedule.
-Activities were offered throughout the day, and it was up to the individual to decide if they’d like to attend or simply do nothing at all.
+Activities were offered throughout the day, and it was up to the individual to decide if they’d like to attend or simply enjoy the beautiful environment.

 It was during Anna & Ruth’s ownership that many of the buildings the Kingsley Pines uses today were built.
 Including many of our small camper cabins, the office, Panther Dining Hall, and most notably, Kokatosi Lodge which was built from timber sourced on camp property.